 - Delta Dental (PPO)

 - Delta Care (PMI, DMO)

-- Pacific Union (DMO)
+- United Healthcare Dental (formerly known as Pacific Union) (DMO)

 The Delta Dental plan provided to active employees is a self-insured indemnity plan, administered by Delta Dental.
 Similar to the City Health Plan, however, the risk of loss due to claims in excess of revenues is borne by the City and any other participating employers.
 The Delta Dental plan offered to retired employees is a fully insured plan, where the risk of loss for a given fiscal year is borne by Delta Dental.
-The Delta Care (PMI) and Pacific Union dental plans are managed care dental plans, and are fully insured with respect to both active and retired employees.
+The Delta Care (PMI) dental plan and United Healthcare Dental plan are managed care dental plans and are fully insured with respect to both active and retired employees.